-If you are a Miami-area franchisee, you probably bought into your franchise because you liked their products, you appreciated the name-brand recognition and existing customer base and you looked forward to the support you’d get from the franchiser.
-But sometimes the franchiser doesn’t support you and your business as well as it should.
+If you are a Miami-area franchisee, you probably bought into your franchise because you liked their products, you appreciated the name-brand recognition and existing customer base and you looked forward to the support you’d get from the franchisor.
+But sometimes the franchisor doesn’t support you and your business as well as it should.
 That’s where franchisee associations come in.

-By banding together with other franchisees that have been facing similar issues, members of an association provide each other with the invaluable power of teamwork, independent of the franchiser.
+By banding together with other franchisees that have been facing similar issues, members of an association provide each other with the invaluable power of teamwork, independent of the franchisor.
 You and your peers are stronger together.
-You can help each other with issues such as bargaining with the franchiser and other matters of business operation.
+You can help each other with issues such as bargaining with the franchisor and other matters of business operation.

 Understanding the perks